ecmwf/ecflow/docs/ug/ecflow_ui/getting_started_with_ecflowui.rst

 ================

-The tree nodes are expanded and collapsed using the small icons to the left of each node (these may vary in appearance depending on your workstation setup).
+The tree nodes are expanded and collapsed using the small icons to the left of each node.
 Alternatively, double-click on the node name.

 At the top of the tree is a set of *breadcrumbs*, showing the hierarchy up to the currently-selected node.
 Clicking on a node in the breadcrumbs